 First-Time Homebuyer Savings Account

 The Oregon First-Time Homebuyer Savings Account gives you the leg up you need to purchase your first home.
-From saving to owning, we're here for you.
+From saving to owning, we've got you covered.

 Account holder may deduct up to $5,000 from Oregon taxable income each year for deposits and earning, for up to 10 years.
 Joint filers may deduct up to $10,000. $50,000 maximum deduction over 10 years.